Antique Cameras their Users and their place in History

 We are also researching the careers of local photographers and their contributions to photography and local history.
 Please look under Regional Photographers

-Lastly, we have a large collection of antique photos of Staunton and Augusta County.
+Lastly, we have a large over 2000 image collection of antique photos of Staunton and Augusta County.
 These photos are truly worth a thousand words in what they reveal about the life of the area.
 This section is also growing as we digitize the images.